SeyedaliHezaveh/version-control-ci-cd-HW1/README.md

 To prevent direct changes to the main branch, branch protection rules were set up in GitHub.
 With these restrictions, merging other branches into main is only possible through a Pull Request (PR).
 ### 7. Automated Deployment with GitHub Actions
+For automated deployment to GitHub Pages, GitHub Actions and a predefined workflow were used.
+The deploy.yml file was added under the .github/workflows directory.

+### 8. Final Project Deployment
+After merging the dev branch into main using a Pull Request, the project was automatically deployed to GitHub Pages.